kernelkit/infix/doc/testing.md

     $ make
     $ make test

+It is important to mention that Infix build system by default creates an image in 'test-mode'.
+The mode is set by DISK_IMAGE_TEST_MODE parameter (default=true).
+To generate a standard image set the DISK_IMAGE_TEST_MODE to 'false'.
+However, only the test mode ensures that all Infix tests are executed properly.
+Prior to the set of commands above, it is always good to check that DISK_IMAGE_TEST_MODE is properly set by running:

+    $ make menuconfig
+    (External Options --> -*- Disk image --> [*] Enable Test Mode)

 ### Physical Devices

 To run the tests on a preexisting topology from the host's network